Employees on furlough leave continue to accrue statutory holiday and any additional holiday entitlement under their contract of employment.

 - Engage with the employee and explain its reasons for wanting the employee to take leave; and

-- Consider whether any restrictions the employee is under, such as the need to socially distance or self-isolate, would prevent them from resting, relaxing and enjoying leisure time, which is the fundamental purpose of holiday.
+- Consider whether any restrictions the employee is under, such as the need to socially distance or self-isolate, would prevent them from resting, relaxing and enjoying leisure time, which is the fundamental purpose of the holiday.

 Employers should therefore consider individual circumstances and the current level of government measures before requiring employees to take leave – the recent easing of measures in England might assist employers in this respect.